r3glisss/SecPump/SecPump-RISC-V/README.md

 ### Building the bitstream

 SecPump is based on RocketChip, to build the core and run it on the FPGA, you should follow the regular flow provided by [SiFive](https://github.com/sifive/freedom).
-Also, the tutorial provided by [Digilent](https://github.com/sifive/freedom) might help to get you the proper environment and the bitstream/MCS file.
+Also, the tutorial provided by [Digilent](https://github.com/sifive/freedom) might help to get you the proper environment and the bitstream/MCS files.
 Please read and understand both tutorials before doing anything.
 Keep in mind that to further flash a program on the FPGA you will also need an Olimex cable!

 ### Compiling the SecPump software and flashing the FPGA